 - We have dumb phones on the same $10/month plan we’ve had since 2005.
-UPDATE: Now we have smartphones at $10/month!
+UPDATE: Now we have smartphones but still at $10/month!

 - In 8 years of marriage, we’ve never gone to Disney or any other amusement park.

 - On road trips, we bring our own snacks and sandwich-makings in the car.

 - Is this just your average level of frugality or is this extreme?